Family of slain Mora man concerned about shooter's ties to judges, ask AG to step in

 In 2016, Serna faced a felony charge of aggravated battery with a deadly weapon after he was accused of striking Griego with a "stick or flashlight" in a dispute over Griego's cows being on Serna's land.

-Serna pleaded no contest in January 2019 to a petty misdemeanor battery in the case and was sentenced to 182 days of unsupervised probation.
+Serna pleaded no contest in January 2019 to a petty misdemeanor battery in the case and was sentenced to six months of unsupervised probation.

 Griego filed a lawsuit against Serna in 2019 seeking to collect damages for the assault, but District Judge Flora Gallegos dismissed the claim on the grounds Griego never had Serna properly served in the case.
 Griego asked her to reconsider twice before he appealed her ruling to the state Court of Appeals in March, where it is still pending.